 - bibasilar inspiratory crackles (dry or “Velcro” type)

-IPF as he name implies it is idiopathic however there is an association with concurrent or previous history of smoking in 60% of patients and genetic factors; up to 5–20% of patients with IPF have a family history of ILD or pulmonary fibrosis.
+IPF as the name implies it is idiopathic however there is an association with concurrent or previous history of smoking in 60% of patients and genetic factors.
+Up to 5–20% of patients with IPF have a family history of ILD or pulmonary fibrosis.
+More recently it has been shown that fibroblasts in this process demonstrate neoplastic or neoproliferative characteristics 11.

 The rs35705950 single-nucleotide polymorphism (SNP)—a promoter site of an airway mucin gene (MUC5B)—is strongly associated with IPF and familial pulmonary fibrosis and not seen in other secondary causes of lung fibrosis.
 Positive rs35705950 SNP in IPF patients is associated with slightly better prognosis and outcome.

 Histology shows UIP pattern which is characterized by spatial and temporal heterogeneity.
+One of the hall marks is the absence of inflammation.
 Spatial heterogeneity denotes biopsy sample showing patchy lung involvement with normal lung interspace between diseased lung.
-Temporal heterogeneity denotes different stages of disease seen on a single specimen, including normal lung, interstitial inflammation, interstitial fibrosis and fibroblastic foci 4.
+Temporal heterogeneity denotes different stages of disease seen on a single specimen, including normal lung, interstitial fibrosis and fibroblastic foci 4.

 The CT imaging findings complement the histology.
 It is more correct to describe characteristic imaging pattern as UIP rather than IPF, a terminology assigned for the idiopathic clinical syndrome of UIP.